UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 | Connect | ISP management (for WISPs) | ❌ No | ✅ Yes |

-When the application ecosystem matters: Businesses planning comprehensive UniFi deployments—cameras, door access control, VoIP phones—benefit from the Dream Router 7's ability to run all applications from a single gateway.
-This eliminates the need for separate NVR hardware (UNVR), separate phone controller, or cloud-hosted access control subscriptions.
+When the full suite matters: Businesses planning cameras, door access control, or VoIP phones benefit from the Dream Router 7 running all applications from a single gateway.
+This eliminates the need for separate NVR hardware, a separate phone controller, or cloud-hosted access control subscriptions.

-When Network-only suffices: Home offices, small teams focused purely on connectivity, or businesses using third-party camera systems (Axis, Hikvision) can operate effectively with the Express 7's Network application.
-Adding cameras later requires purchasing a separate UNVR ($199+) but keeps the initial gateway investment lower.
+When Network-only is enough: Home offices, small teams focused on connectivity, or businesses using third-party camera systems (Axis, Hikvision) can run effectively with the Express 7's Network application.
+Adding cameras later requires a separate UNVR ($199+) but keeps the initial gateway cost lower.

 Scenario: Small office needing WiFi 7 + 3 cameras + VoIP phones